Ramón Nomar

-Ramon Nomar is a Venezuelan-born Spanish pornographic actor.
-He started his pornographic career around the age of 23, and he has worked with pornographic film producers Reality Kings, Brazzers and New Sensation.
+Ramon Nomar (born 9 January 1974) is a Venezuelan-born Spanish pornographic actor and director.
+His accolades include the Hot d'Or Award for Best New Actor and the XBIZ Award for Male Performer of the Year.
+Nomar broke into the pornographic film industry after being discovered by Italian director Luca Damiano at a casting contest.
+He has worked with pornographic film producers Reality Kings, Brazzers and New Sensation.

-Nomar got his first break in hardcore with the Italian director Luca Damiano, who organized a casting at the Barcelona International Erotic Film Festival.
 Nomar eventually broke into both the European and U.S. industries.
 He is one of the most popular actors in the porn industry.
 He has stated in the past that he had always been in favor of well-scripted features as opposed to gonzo pornography, although he had no objections to appearing in films of either style.

 Early life

-Nomar was born in Caracas, Venezuela, where he spent the first years of his life.
-His family soon moved to Barcelona, Spain, and he grew up in A Coruña.
-He was a restless and creative boy, he built his first bicycle himself, searching for parts in various junkyards.
-From an early age he showed a reluctance to learn.
-At 16, he wanted to become a porn actor and was fascinated by Rocco Siffredi's films.
-He started working in the events department of A Coruña, where he hung posters on the street.
+Nomar was born in Caracas, Venezuela, but grew up in A Coruña, Spain.
+He built his first bicycle himself, searching for parts in various junkyards.
+At 16, he expressed a desire to perform in pornographic films after developing a fascination with Rocco Siffredi's films.
+He also became passionate about water sports such as surfing and spearfishing, used his additional funding for surf training, and participated in surfing competitions.

+Nomar recalls being restless in school, often getting into trouble and showing a reluctance to learn.
+After quitting school, he started working in the events department of A Coruña, where he hung posters on the street.
 He also worked as a waiter.
 He completed the nine-month service in the Navy in the Canary Islands.
 In 1994, at the age of 21, he started working in a local sex shop, where, in addition to running the store, he also ran a peep-show for a year.